 This course provides a review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-SPA 212 Intermediate Spanish II 3 0 0 0 3 Prerequisites: State, SPA 211
+SPA 212 Intermediate Spanish II 3 0 0 0 3

+Prerequisites: State, SPA 211

 This course provides a continuation of SPA 211.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in humanities/fine arts.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-SPA 281 Spanish Lab 3
+SPA 281 Spanish Lab 3 0 2 0 0 1

-Prerequisites: State, SPA 182

-Corequisites: Local, SPA 211
+Prerequisites: State, SPA 182 Corequisites: Local, SPA 211

 This course provides an opportunity to enhance the review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the study of authentic and representative literary and cultural texts through the use of various supplementary learning media and materials.
 Upon completion, students should be able to communicate effectively, accurately, and creatively about the past, present, and future.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

 Lecture Lab Clinic Work Exp.
 Credit

-SPA 282 Spanish Lab 4 0 2 0 0 1
+SPA 282 Spanish Lab 4 Prerequisites: State, SPA 281 0 2 0 0 1

-Prerequisites: State, SPA 281

 Corequisites: Local, SPA 212

-This course provides an opportunity to enhance the review and expansion of the essential skills of
+This course provides an opportunity to enhance the review and expansion of the essential skills of the Spanish language.

-the Spanish language.
-Emphasis is placed on the continuing study of authentic and representative

-the Spanish language.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts through the use of various supplementary learning media and materials.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

+SUSTAINABILITY TECHNOLOGIES